Train track maps on graphs of groups: Train Track Maps

+Suppose the Perron--Frobenius eigenvalue $\lambda$ satisfies $\lambda =1$.
+Then $f$ transitively permutes the edges of $G$ and is thus a train track map.
+So assume $\lambda > 1$.
+Recall our standing assumptions: \begin{enumerate} \item No generalized edge group of $\mathbb{G}$ is mapped properly into a conjugate of itself by some and hence any automorphism $\Phi$ representing $\varphi$. \item Edge groups of $\mathbb{G}$ have finite index in the incident vertex groups. \end{enumerate} If $\mathbb{G}$ satisfies the first assumption, we will show that \Cref{foldingwithassumption1} implies that any graph of groups $\mathcal{G}'$ obtained from $\mathbb{G}$ has no problematic valence-two vertices and by \Cref{edgesbound} we conclude that there is a uniform bound $L$ to the number of edges of $\mathcal{G}'$.
+If $\mathbb{G}$ satisfies the second assumption, then we cannot prevent $\mathcal{G}'$ from having problematic valence-two vertices, but again by \Cref{edgesbound} there is a uniform bound $L$ to the number of edges.

-We will show that if $f\colon \mathcal{G} \to \mathcal{G}$ is not a train track map, then there is an irreducible topological representative $f_1 \colon \mathcal{G}_1 \to \mathcal{G}_1$ without inessential valence-one or valence-two vertices such that the associated Perron--Frobenius eigenvalues satisfy $\lambda_1 < \lambda$.
-The argument in the previous paragraph shows that the size of the transition matrix of $f_1$ is uniformly bounded.
+We will show that if $f\colon \mathbb{G} \to \mathbb{G}$ is not a train track map, then there is an irreducible topological representative $f_1 \colon \mathcal{G}_1 \to \mathcal{G}_1$ without inessential valence-one vertices such that the associated Perron--Frobenius eigenvalues satisfy $\lambda_1 < \lambda$.
+If $\mathbb{G}$ satisfies the first assumption, we show that $\mathcal{G}_1$ has no inessential valence-two vertices.
+If instead $\mathbb{G}$ satisfies the second assumption, we show that inessential valence-two vertices of $G_1$ are problematic.
+It follows that the size of the transition matrix of $f_1$ is uniformly bounded.

 Furthermore, if $M$ is an irreducible matrix, its Perron--Frobenius eigenvalue $\lambda$ is bounded below by the minimum sum of the entries of a row of $M$.
 To see this, let $\vec w$ be a positive eigenvector.
 If $w_j$ is the smallest entry of $\vec w$, $\lambda w_j = (M\vec w)_j$ is greater than $w_j$ times the sum of the entries of the $j$th row of $M$.

 Thus if we iterate this argument reducing the Perron--Frobenius eigenvalue, there are only finitely many irreducible transition matrices that can occur, so at some finite stage the Perron--Frobenius eigenvalue will reach a minimum.
 At this point, we must have a train track map.